Chapter 4 – Cascading Style Sheets Basics

 - Colorcombos.com offers a collection of color combinations for your choice and even provides a method to quickly grab the color palette of a web site.

-- COLOURlovers is a self-proclaimed "resource that monitors and influences color trends" — it's a good place to visit to generate ideas.
+- COLOURlovers is a good place to visit to generate ideas about color schemes.

 When you choose colors for text and background, verify that there is sufficient contrast between them for easy reading.
 The following tools can be helpful: